 ANALYSIS

-Our background research to discover current support schemes were visualised into a competitor analysis.
 We found that besides the Australian government funded 'Youth Allowance', key competitors were NGOs alleviating certain aspects associated with rising costs (i.e. lower housing costs, providing groceries), rather than giving monetary payments.

 After 3 rounds of ideation workshops and narrowing down our scope using a decision matrix, Support Sips was developed to address the pain points, creating a centralised and streamlined experience for busy university students to find, manage and track applications for support schemes.